vrpperez7/Mod-4-Project/README.md

 ## Seasonality

-To direct any type of marketing, I decided to look for any seasonal trends between morning and evening hours by comparing each season's total number of bike riders. </br>
+To guide marketing decisions, I decided to analyze seasonal trends between morning and evening hours by comparing each season's total number of bike riders. </br>

 ### Morning Peak Seasonal Totals: